-Inflation: 2.50% per year 4.09%, compounded annually, based on a Discount rate: tax-exempt, high quality municipal bond rate.
+Inflation: 2.50% per year Discount rate: 4.09%, compounded annually, based on a tax-exempt, high quality municipal bond rate.
 Previously 4.02%, as of September 30, 2022.
-Amortization rate: Level dollar amount over 30 years on an open amortization period for pay-as-yougo funding.
+Amortization rate: Level dollar amount over 30 years on an open amortization period for pay-as-you-go funding.
 Salary increases: 6.0% per year for the first 5 years of service, 4.5% for 6-10 years, 3% for over 10 years.
 (Previously, 7.5% for the first 5 years of service, 6% for 6-10 years, 5% for 11-15 years, and 4% for service after 15 years.)
-Non-Medicare, Medicare claims and Healthcare cost trend rates: retiree contributions - 8% for FY2023, then 26%, 14% and 0% for FY2024, for non-medicare, medicare claims, and retiree contributions, respectively.
+Healthcare cost trend rates: Non-Medicare, Medicare claims and retiree contributions - 8% for FY2023, then 26%, 14% and 0% for FY2024, for non-medicare, medicare claims, and retiree contributions, respectively.
 7% for FY2025, decreasing 0.5% per year to 4.5% in FY2030 and an ultimate rate of 4.1% for FY2031 and later years.
 The trend rates reflect actual changes in plan costs and retiree contributions through October 1, 2024.
 Trend assumptions for health care begin at current levels and grade down over a period of years to a lower level equal to some real rate plus inflation.
-The principal components of health trend are medical inflation, deductible erosion, cost shifting, utilization, technology and catastrophic
+The principal components of health trend are medical inflation, deductible erosion, cost shifting, utilization, technology and catastrophic claims.
+The overall effect of these component are expected to decline year by year.
+Medical trend rates are applied to claims cost and retiree contributions.
+The trend rates for Medicare Part B and Part D reimbursements are assumed to be 4.25% in year 1 and 3.64% in year 2 to reflect the actual changes in costs through October 1, 2024 and 4.25% per year in subsequent years.
+Dental trend rates: For claims and retiree contributions, 4.25% for year 1 and 8.21% and 0% for claims and retiree contributions. respectively for year 2.
+For subsequent years, rate will be 4.25%, based on a blend of historical retiree premium rate increases as well as observed U.S. national trends.
+Mortality rates: PUB-2010 Head-count Weighted Mortality Table, set forward 4 years for males and 2 years for females, with 130% of rates prior to age 80.
+Projected generationally using 50% of scale MP-2020.
+Participation rates: Medical - 100% of active employees covered under a GovGuam medical plan will elect to participate at retirement.
+Dental - 100% of active employees under a GovGuam dental plan will elect to participate at retirement.
+Life - 100% of eligible retirees will elect to participate at retirement.
+Current retirees will continue in the GovGuam plan as provided in the data, and upon attainment of age 65, will remain in that plan or enroll in a Retiree Supplemental Plan per Medicare Enrollment assumption below.